American Ginseng

 Scattered in the Ozark and Ozark Border Divisions; scattered to uncommon in the rest of the state.
 Apparently absent from most of the Mississippi Lowlands, Unglaciated Plains, and portions of the Glaciated Plains.

-In hardwood forests on shady, well-drained, north- and east-facing slopes in predominantly porous, humus-rich soils, and often in ravines.
-Long valued as a medicinal plant, particularly overseas, wild and cultivated ginseng is an annual crop in the United States and Canada valued in excess of $25 million, but overzealous collection is causing serious concern about the survival of American ginseng in the forest ecosystem.
+This species is long valued as a medicinal plant, particularly overseas.
+Thus wild and cultivated ginseng is an annual crop in the United States and Canada valued in excess of $25 million, but overzealous collection is causing serious concern about the survival of American ginseng in the forest ecosystem.

 More than 90 percent of Missouri's commercial harvest comes from wild plants.
 Because unlimited harvests have made ginseng decline or disappear in many places, harvest in some states is illegal.
-The ginseng trade is regulated internationally.
-It is also regulated under the Missouri Wildlife Code, with an official collecting season (usually Sept.
-1 through Dec.
-31, when fruits are on the plants).
-Please see American Ginseng Harvest Regulations below.
+Please see Wild Ginseng Harvest Regulations.

 Title